March 27 - April 15, 2021

 • Soak up the hospitality of India's friendly people while staying in lovely accommodations.

 1. Begin your journey early on our Nepal safari from March 12 - 30, 2021.
-Trek for three days between 3,000 and 7,000 feet, staying at walk-in mountain lodges, and game drive for six days in Bardia and Chitwan National Parks.
-Experience a one-hour chartered flight around Mount Everest with our famous guide, Tashi Tenzing (full itinerary is coming soon).
+Trek for three days between 3,000 and 7,000 feet, while sleeping at mountain lodges, and game drive for six days in Bardia and Chitwan National Parks.
+Experience a one-hour chartered flight around Mount Everest with our famous guide, Tashi Tenzing.
+View full itinerary.

-2. If you’d like to extend your stay in India, please contact us for details.
+2. If you’d like to extend your stay in India or Nepal, please contact us for details.

 |Mar 27 - 28||Travel to Delhi, India.|